 The importance of well-executed onboarding is known to most HR and learning and development teams, as are the additional studies showing how smarter employee onboarding leads to higher job satisfaction, better job performance, and greater organizational commitment.

 Today’s onboarding goes well beyond the traditional quick induction many companies used to think of as sufficient for new hires, and now encompasses a dynamic process that begins before the new hire even walks through the door and lasts for at least the first 90 days of their tenure.

-Onboarding now may encompass a whole host of activities, from new skills training to communications on benefits packages and from executive welcomes to informal team building exercises.
-Whatever form the onboarding process takes, the ultimate aims are the same: to bring the new hire up-to-speed as quickly as possible and to kick-start the process of integrating them into the wider team.
-The former ensures that staff can be effective in their job in as short a time-frame as possible, while the latter helps cement bonds in the workplace that enhance staff loyalty and retention.
+Onboarding now may encompass a whole host of activities, from new skills training to communications on benefits packages, as well as executive welcome messages and informal team building exercises.
+Whatever form the onboarding process takes, the ultimate goals are the same: to bring the new hire up-to-speed as quickly as possible and to kick-start the process of integrating them into the wider team.
+The former ensures that a new employee can be effective in her job in as short a time-frame as possible, while the latter helps cement bonds in the workplace that enhance loyalty and retention.

-As it has across most every aspect of corporate training and communications, technology has a key role to play in improving staff onboarding activities for new hires.
-And for a growing many, a key component of that “e-onboarding” experience is video.
+As it has across almost every aspect of corporate training and communications, technology has a key role to play in improving onboarding activities for new hires.
+And for a growing number of companies, a key component of that “e-onboarding” experience is video.

 Nothing sets the stage for staff engagement like feeling part of the team, even before a new hire starts.
 With video, it’s possible to reach out to a fresh recruit before they set a foot in the office so that they feel right at home when they walk through the door.